ScienceDiscoverer/sd_std_libs/README.md

 * Wide text type (`wtxt`) is not done by the way of a lazy template.
 It is a total copy of the `txt` except for the parts specific for the wide type.
 It is totally independent from `txt` and can be used by itself.
 Therefore, it is as fast, or sometimes even faster than `txt` and much faster than `std::wstring`.
 * Dynamic array built without the overhead of templates.
 Currently arrays of texts and ints are supported, but custom array for any type can be quickly constructed if needed (replaces `std::vector` and `std::array`).
 * Powerful console writer (replaces `std::iostream`) with compact syntax that supports colours, formatting, pauses, padding, table output, console buffer trimming and more!
-* Fast and simple console input handler
+* Fast and simple console input handler.
 * Printer to text types (replaces `std::stringstream`).
 * Fast file printers/readers (replaces `std::fstream`).
 * Custom math library.
 Not too many functions there yet, but I add only the ones I ever needed.
 And ones I actually understand, currently.